 We may come from a sunburnt country, but that doesn’t mean our health and skin should suffer.
 It is important to be aware of how much UV radiation our skin is exposed to, however the sun from our youth can still affect us years down the line.
 Always apply sunscreen before leaving the house, even if it is only for a short walk with the dog or to the postbox.
 Check your skin and moles every three months and report any new markings or skin changes.
 Of course, those at risk should also have a trained doctor do a complete skin check at least once a year.
 By visiting your GP, you are more likely to catch an unnatural growth early – even one that looks harmless – and stop it from becoming a major health hazard.

 Mammogram and Breast Screening

-Australian Prostate Cancer Research Society recommend annual screening, beginning at 50 years of age, with those at risk urged to meet more regularly with their doctor
+Australian Prostate Cancer Research Society recommends annual screening, beginning at 50 years of age, with those at risk urged to meet more regularly with their doctor.

 From December 2017, pap smears were replaced by cervical screening tests in Australia.
 With more effective results, these tests only need to be conducted every five years from ages 25 to 74.
 The test feels the same as a regular pap smear, but can also detect the human papillomavirus (HPV).

 Among these tests are quick ones that can be conducted in your GP office.
 Regularly check your blood pressure, monitor your weight, keep up to date with any vaccinations, and don’t put off a hearing and eyesight test.